halyusa16/bigquery-usage-monitor/README.md

 ![Team Usage Summary](images/team-usage-summary.png)

-This stacked horizontal bar chart breaks down estimated costs by role and month of query execution.
-The visualization provides insights into how different team roles (data engineers, data scientists, data analysts) contribute to overall costs and how usage patterns have evolved across July, August, and September.
+This stacked horizontal bar chart breaks down estimated costs by role inside the team, and month of query execution.
+The visualization provides insights into how different team roles (data engineers, data scientists, data analysts) contribute to overall costs and how usage patterns have evolved across the quarter.

 ### 3. Weekly Cost Trend

 ![Weekly Cost Trend](images/weekly-cost-trend.png)

-This line chart displays the estimated BigQuery costs over a 14-week period from Week 27 to Week 40.
+This line chart displays the estimated BigQuery costs over a 14-week period from Week 27 to Week 40 in Q3 of the year.
 The trend analysis reveals cost patterns over time, highlighting periods of increased or decreased usage and helping identify any anomalies or significant changes in spending behavior.

 ### 4. Peak Usage Day (Daily Usage)